digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/loggingchanges.md

 	An example json-object for appConfig can be found at the bottom of class generator-dgp-api-aspnetcore_yeoman\generators\app\templates\src\StarterKit\Shared\Constants\LogSettingsEnvVariableKey.cs

+	Remove "LogExceptions"-setting from AppSettings and app.json if it exists there.
+This option has been moved to logSettings so that all log-settings are comprised in one file.

 ## add/upgrade nuget packages.
 These packages target framework net5.0.
 Upgrade your project first if it uses an older framework version!